-27 Discuss any noteworthy recent, high-profile shareholder activist campaigns in your jurisdiction.
+Discuss any noteworthy recent, high-profile shareholder activist campaigns in your jurisdiction.
 What are the current hot topics in shareholder activism and engagement?

-Shareholder activism and engagement over the past 12 months has generally been reactive to significant events.
-These have ranged from corporate transactions involving insiders, to complaints about financial reporting and engagement on social issues.
-The New Zealand Shareholders Association continues to influence through advising its voting recommendations to members on resolutions relating to takeovers and other material matters and regularly puts questions and comments at annual and special shareholders' meetings, including in relation to compliance with the NZX Corporate Governance Code.
-Class actions have also been on the rise, with two significant class actions filed or announced against directors in recent months, following the collapses of listed companies CBL and Intueri relatively soon after their IPOs.
+Shareholder activism and engagement has been relatively muted over the past 12 months and mainly focused on governance matters.

+The New Zealand Shareholders' Association (NZSA) continues to seek to exert influence through advising on its voting recommendations to members on resolutions relating to takeovers and other material matters and regularly puts questions to listed companies at annual and special shareholders meetings, including in relation to compliance with the NZX Corporate Governance Code.
+However, the NZSA's bark may be worse than its bite (see the Sanford case study below in relation to the NZSA's voting strength).

-Notable matters have included:
+Notable public matters included the following: